-This Guide sets out recommended criteria for ensuring the competence of persons nominated to act as Train Operator Liaison Officers in accordance with Railway Industry Standard RIS-3118-TOM.
+This Guidance Note sets out recommended criteria for ensuring the competence of persons nominated to act as Train Operator Liaison Officers in accordance with Rail Industry Standard RIS-3118-TOM.
+It has been prepared for passenger operators, however, its content may also be of use to others.